 In 1995, I was a young, ambitious pastor serving a small village church.
-One Sunday, I delivered a sermon on human illness and divine healing in which I shared these words:
+One Sunday, I delivered a sermon on human illness and divine healing where I shared these words:

 When we become ill, it is important to listen to our bodies and pray that God help us make necessary changes.
 Our ailments may be blessings in disguise.
 We may be expecting too much from ourselves, or avoiding things we need to face.
 As we listen to our bodies, talk and reflect with others, and pray together, we can gain spiritual insight which will help us live healthier, more productive, more abundant lives.